-Freeway Landfill

-At the Landfill, waste appears to be generally contained to property owned by the Site Owner, except for some waste material that extends off-Site to the north.
-Waste material that extends off-Site to the north appeared to more similar to construction debris than MSW.
+At the Landfill, waste appears to be generally contained on property owned by the Site Owner, except for some waste material that extends offsite to the north adjacent to the Minnesota River.
 Generally, waste material encountered at the Landfill consisted of MSW/CD, with a slightly higher percentage of construction debris compared to the Dump.
-Waste material encountered during Phase B of this investigation was observed from 6 to 15 feet thick, with an average waste thickness of about 13 feet.
-Data from a 2005 investigation indicate that waste material was commonly observed between 15 and 25 feet thick in the center portion of the landfill, and was observed to be as much as 49 feet thick (FES, 2005).

-At the Transfer Station, no waste material was observed at borings completed through the floor of the operations building.
-Waste material was observed at every other boring location surrounding the operations building that was completed during the 2018 investigation.
-Therefore, it appears likely that waste material extends throughout the Transfer Station area, with the exception of directly under the buildings and, possibly, the weighing stations.
+Waste material that extends offsite to the north appears more similar to construction debris than MSW.
+The thickness of waste material encountered during Phase B of this investigation ranged from 6 to 15 feet, with an average waste thickness of about 13 feet.
+Data from a 2005 investigation indicate that waste material was commonly observed to be between 15 and 25 feet thick in the center portion of the landfill, with a maximum thickness of 49 feet (FES, 2005).
+Waste material is present throughout the Transfer Station area, with the exception of directly under the buildings and, possibly, the weighing stations.

-Geology

-Subsurface conditions at the Dump and Landfill generally consist of a thin layer of top soil overlaying non-native fill material overlaying waste, overlaying native sediments and/or bedrock.
-A description of these layers and detailed investigation observations are included in Section 4.2.
+Direct Contact Pathway

+Under current conditions, there is a limited risk of direct contact with waste.
+There is a vegetated soil cover present at both the Landfill and Dump that is being maintained by the Site Owner.
+Access is controlled at the Landfill and land use is commercial for both areas.

+The Dump currently operates as a recreational facility (golf driving range).
+On the south end is a gravel parking lot.
+The majority of the land surface is vegetated by grass.
+Along the east, north, and west edges the vegetation includes shrubs and the south edge is wooded.
+Cover soil is present over the waste material.
+However, the investigation results indicate that the cover soil thickness is less than one foot in some locations.
+A metal chain link fence runs along Interstate 35W and between the Dump and Burnsville Storage to the south.
+The Dump is accessible to pedestrian and vehicular traffic.

+The Landfill is similarly vegetated with grasses over the majority of the land surface and the edges of the property having shrubs or wooded vegetative cover.
+The Landfill is no longer operational; however, the Transfer Station is operational and access roads through the Landfill are utilized as well as lay-down areas in the northern portion of the Landfill.
+Cover soil is present over the waste material.
+Investigation results indicate the soil cover thickness is two feet or greater.
+The Landfill is also accessible to pedestrian and vehicular traffic; however, access is controlled by fencing and gates.